benjamin-berhault/benjamin-berhault.github.io/_posts/2018-09-19-Install-metatrader-on-rhel-centos-7.md

     <img src="{{ '/images/metatrader4.png' | relative_url }}" class="responsive-img">
   </div>
   <div class="col grid s12 m6 l9 ">
     MetaTrader can be installed and run on computers with Linux using Wine.
 Wine is a free software that allows users of the Unix-based systems to run an application developed for the Microsoft Windows systems.
 Even if the documentation explains <a href="https://www.metatrader4.com/en/trading-platform/help/userguide/install_linux">how to install it on Ubuntu</a>, it seems to be more tricky on some other Linux distributions.
-This post focuses on how to have MeatTrader 4 operational on CentOS 7.
+This post focuses on how to have MeatTrader 4 operational on RHEL/CentOS 7.
   </div>
 </div>